dwrobel/flatcam/README.md

 - fixed Gerber Editor FCPad class to work with the new Gerber data structure in self.apertures
 - fixed camlib.Gerber issues related to what happen after parsing rectangular apertures
 - wip in camblib.Gerber
+- completely converted the Gerber editor to the new data structure

 10.05.2019